bahelms/super_perfundo/posts/drafts/quarto-part-1.md

       """
     end

-The board is just a flexbox of divs styled as a circle.
+The board is just a flexbox of divs styled as circles.
 The only other thing of note is the Remaining Pieces container.
 It originally began as a modal for selecting the piece your opponent would play.
-However, I found that not being able to see the board while making a tactical decision was less that ideal.
+However, I found that not being able to see the board while making a tactical decision was less than ideal.
 It also helped to be able to see the remaining pieces at any time (not just when selecting the next one).
-Therefore, I changed the modal to be an always present div to the side of the board that shows pool of pieces remaining.
+Therefore, I changed the modal to be an always present div to the side of the board that shows the pool of pieces remaining.
 When it's time for the user to pick the next piece, the container gets emphasis by animating its box shadow and darkening everything else on the screen.
 Pretty cool.